- Other Rooms

 When you consider that the earth is made up of nearly 70% water, you wouldn’t think there would be any concerns over a water shortage.
 But, the truth of the matter is that of all that water on our planet, only 3% of it is fresh water, which is safe for drinking, and a good three-quarters of that dinky 3% is located in the frozen ice caps and unavailable!

-Add to that the current drought situations across the nation and the threat of global warming … Well, I think it becomes clearer that we have to take measures now to conserve water, not only for ourselves, but for future generations.
+Add to that ongoing drought problems across the country, and it becomes clearer that we have to take measures now to conserve water, not only for ourselves, but for future generations.

 Professional Irrigation Systems